Connor-DewDrop-87/rapid-prototype-nextGenGame-Team1/README.md

 Charge Jump Mechanic

+## Design Rationale
+Jump goat is designed around using the charge jump to get past obstacles and reach the objective.
+The levels are designed to gradually challenge the player by starting with simpler obstacles and introducing more difficult jumps later on.

+The charge jump is the main mechanic because the player would need to judge when and where is it safe in order to progress.
+This allows us to test whether the mechanic provides enough of a challenge and whether making difficult jumps feels rewarding.

 ## Objective statement

 We wish to test whether or not the charge jump mechanic is enough of a challenge to the player, as well as whether or not the failures or successes of the player feels rewarding.